Brad Lewis: Pixar

 Brad Lewis joined Pixar in November 2001; his first credit was on The Incredibles as an actor.
 He served as producer on Ratatouille in 2007 and later went on to co-direct Cars 2 in 2011.
 He co-directed the English voice version of Hayao Miyazaki's Ponyo in 2009.

 Recent

 Lewis left Pixar to join Digital Domain in 2011, at their Tradition Studios division in Florida where he was to direct animated features.
 After Digital Domain's bankruptcy filing and their shutdown and layoffs at Tradition Studios, Lewis joined Warner Bros. as a producer.
 He produced Storks which was released on September 23, 2016, and was executive producer on The Lego Batman Movie.
 Lewis returned to DreamWorks Animation to produce How to Train Your Dragon: The Hidden World.

+After leaving Warner Bros, he Co-founded Spire Animation Studios with PJ Gunsagar and developed two feature films, Trouble and Century Goddess.
+He partnered with CAA and Epic Games.

 Local politics

 Lewis served five years on the San Carlos Parks & Recreation Commission before being elected to the city's council in 2005.
 He became vice-mayor in 2006, and mayor in 2007.
 He served in the San Carlos City Council in 2010.